Top best answers to the question «Can you grow a bonsai tree underwater»

 It is theoretically possible to grow underwater bonsai trees, or at least bonsai trees with their roots submerged in water rather than soil.
 This is called hydroponic growing, and it has been done successfully with bonsai trees… The water and nutrients should be changed about once per week.

 Those who are looking for an answer to the question «Can you grow a bonsai tree underwater?» often ask the following questions:

-- Can moss grow underwater?
+Can plants grow underwater?

 🌊 Is it possible for a tree to grow underwater?

 - Well, that depends how you define “tree,” “grow,” and “underwater,” as well as “could a.”
 In short, a tree would continue growing for a short time underwater, subsisting on the small amount of energy stored in its vacuoles.
 It would eventually die.

 🌊 Is it possible to grow food underwater?

 - A unique alternative to traditional land-based farming is growing crops and herbs underwater.
 Farming underwater isn’t new, given the world’s love of seafood.
 But being able to grow and harvest other foodstuffs from the oceans could take some of the strain off current agricultural practices.

 We've handpicked 6 related questions for you, similar to «Can you grow a bonsai tree underwater?» so you can surely find the answer!Is there such thing as an underwater tree?